Example Mapping Template

-Example mapping is a collaborative method that can help your team define what accepted user behavior looks like for different situations.
-The example mapping system can be a useful way to align your cross-functional teams toward:
+Example mapping is a collaborative method that can help your team define what accepted user behavior looks like for different scenarios.
+An example mapping tool can be a useful way to align your cross-functional teams toward:

 Create your own example map

 Making your own example maps is easy.
 Miro’s whiteboard tool is the perfect canvas to create and share them.
-Get started by selecting the Example Map Template, then take the following steps to make one of your own.
+Get started by selecting the example mapping template, then take the following steps to make one of your own.

 Understand the problem.
 Ask your product owner to define the user problem on a yellow sticky note, then explain how this translates to a need for a change in the product features.
 This helps the team better understand the problem.